LogoLogo

 Nextflow configuration file

-Create a configuration file called "nextflow.config" in the same directory as the main.nf file above.
+Create a configuration file called "nextflow.config" in the same folder as the main.nf file above.
 Use the URL copied above to add the process.container line in the config file.

 process.container = '079623148045.dkr.ecr.us-east-1.amazonaws.com/cp-prod/3cddfc3d-2431-4a85-82bb-dae061f7b65d:latest'